N1ghtF1re/Subprograms-table-generator/README.md

-Subroutine table generator
+Subprograms table generator
 --------------------
 A real revolution in the world of writing reports!

-Tired of manually filling the table with subroutines, spending a huge amount of time on this ?!
-Do you want to fill in the description of the subroutine and its parameters?
+Tired of manually filling the table with subprograms, spending a huge amount of time on this ?!
+Do you want to fill in the description of the subprogram and its parameters?
 The program is created specially for you!

 In addition, the program generates a description for subprograms whose purpose is known